mikechambers/CreativeCoding/README.md

 Desktop based projects using the [Processing](https://processing.org/) runtime and language.

 Almost all of these examples require my [fork of Processing](https://github.com/mikechambers/processing) which adds support for file includes.
-You can find more info on the full in my (rejected) [pull request](https://github.com/processing/processing/issues/2788).
+You can find more info on the fork in my (rejected) [pull request](https://github.com/processing/processing/issues/2788).

 Reusable libraries are found in the *includes/* folder.